 Support Services and SLA.

 Support Services.
-During the Term, so long as Customer complies with this Agreement, Spreedly will provide customer support services (the “Support Services”) to Customer in accordance with Spreedly’s Support Policy described at in Schedule A (as amended from time-to-time, the “Support Services Terms”), and all applicable Law.
+During the Term, so long as Customer complies with this Agreement, Spreedly will provide customer support services (the “Support Services”) to Customer in accordance with Spreedly’s Support Policy described at in Schedule A (as amended from time-to-time, the “Support Services Terms” by posting to Spreedly’s website), and all applicable Law.

 Availability.
-During the Term, so long as Customer complies with this Agreement, Spreedly will make the Platform and any related functionality including Transaction Processing Services, available for access and use by Customer and Customer Designated Affiliate, in accordance with Spreedly’s Service Levels described in Schedule A (as amended from time-to-time, the “SLA”).
+During the Term, so long as Customer complies with this Agreement, Spreedly will make the Platform and any related functionality including Transaction Processing Services, available for access and use by Customer and Customer Designated Affiliate, in accordance with Spreedly’s Service Levels described in Schedule A (as amended from time-to-time by posting to Spreedly’s website, the “SLA”).
 THE REMEDIES SPECIFIED IN THE SLA ARE CUSTOMER’S EXCLUSIVE REMEDIES, AND SPREEDLY’S SOLE OBLIGATION AND LIABILITY TO CUSTOMER, FOR ANY FAILURE TO MEET THE SLA REQUIREMENTS UNDER SCHEDULE A.

 Professional Services.
 If Customer and Spreedly execute a Statement of Work for Professional Services, the following additional terms will apply: